sqrl-lang/sqrl/website/source/language/where.md

 LET LoginCount := count(BY SessionActor WHERE IsLogin);
 ```

-In the above case since the body of the WHERE clause did not change any previous tracked counts under the "login"action will still exist.
+In the above case since the body of the WHERE clause did not change any previous tracked counts under the "login" action will still exist.

 ## INCLUDE statements